 We encourage faculty to include investigations, projects, discussions, and/or specific interactions with the collection.
 You may consider scheduling a full day at the RBSC.

 Class visits generally begin with a slideshow and tour by RBSC staff, followed by a studio or writing project, time to work on studio or research projects individually or in teams, followed by discussions, presentations, critiques, etc. These projects are generally planned by faculty to address their syllabi.
 We are glad to work with you to develop a project or plan.

-RBSC staff will gladly create an orientation slide show that addresses a subject relevant to your class.
+RBSC staff will gladly create an orientation slide show that addresses a subject relevant to your syllabus.
 Please feel free to make requests.
-You may send your syllabus to orient us to your class.
+Please consider sending your syllabus to orient us to your class.

 Some slideshow topics

 • Object studies, “Thing Theory,” creative responses to objects

 • Roger Brown, artist

 • Reading the RBSC through a surrealist lens